AhmedSlman/easy_api/README.md

 [developing packages and plugins](https://flutter.dev/to/develop-packages).
 -->

-# Easy API Sl
+# Easy API SL

 A Flutter package that makes API calls easy and maintainable.
-This package provides a simple and flexible way to make HTTP requests with built-in error handling, logging, and token management.
+This package provides a simple and flexible way to make HTTP requests with built-in token management, error handling, and logging.

 ## Features

 - 🚀 Simple and intuitive API
-- 🔒 Built-in token management
+- 🔒 Built-in token management with shared preferences
 - 📝 Comprehensive error handling
 - 📊 Request/Response logging
 - 🔄 Support for all HTTP methods (GET, POST, PUT, PATCH, DELETE)